agateau/blog/2023/pixelwheels-0-25-0/index.md

 ![BRGP42](brgp42.png)

-Read more about the inspiration behind this car on the [vehicles](/projects/pixelwheels/vehicles).
+Read more about the inspiration behind this car on the [vehicles page](/projects/pixelwheels/vehicles).

 ## More translations!